So many clients ask me about leases and the pros and cons of signing a commercial lease.

 The calculation is still looking viable and this is precisely why people sign up for lease and then find themselves in trouble.
 There are numerous reasons that the transition from the market stall to the shop front is challenging.

 The shop front is different to the markets.
 Unless the shop is high foot traffic or a real “destination” there can be long periods of time with no customers.

 There are also terrific examples of where a business has made successful transition from market stall to a bigger business model.

 Every business is slightly different.

-These are the calculations we do as we make informed decisions in business.
+These are the calculations we use to make informed decisions in business.
 If you’re wondering about some of the financial decisions in your business, I’m here to help.
 I do calculations like this with clients every day.
 Your accountant can help, your bookkeeper.

-If you are thinking about getting into a lease it’s time to crunch some numbers.
-Get out the calculator, pull out all your receipts and bank statements, load up Excel on your computer and start calculating.
+If you are thinking about getting into a lease it’s time to crunch those numbers.
+Get out your calculator, pull out all your receipts and bank statements, load up Excel on your computer and start calculating.

 I’m here to help you.